-Yes, if you submit the required information (excluding verification of employment) DADS will review the information and let you know if the applicant meets the requirements to be certified.
-After you hire the person, you must notify DADS to request the certificate.
-DADS can issue the certificate as long as the applicant's license remains current.
-If license expiration is imminent, DADS may request a copy of the renewed license before issuing the certificate.
+Yes, if you submit the required information (excluding verification of employment) HHSC will review the information and let you know if the applicant meets the requirements to be certified.
+After you hire the person, you must notify HHSC to request the certificate.
+HHSC can issue the certificate as long as the applicant's license remains current.
+If license expiration is imminent, HHSC may request a copy of the renewed license before issuing the certificate.

 You must seek certification on behalf of your new employee by submitting the required information.
 However, before extending an offer of employment, all parties involved should be aware of and in support of the arrangement.
 As a reminder, the SSLC is subject to state Human Resources (HR) policy.
 As such, the SSLC must ensure the arrangement does not violate HR policy concerning "Outside Employment (Moonlighting)."

-Do I notify DADS when a certified authorized provider leaves employment?
+17. Do I notify HHSC when a Certified Authorized Provider leaves employment?

-Although not required, notification of DADS that a certified authorized provider is no longer employed by you (i.e., LIDDA or SSLC) will help ensure DADS has the most current information.
+Although not required, notifying HHSC that a Certified Authorized Provider is no longer employed by you (i.e., LIDDA or SSLC) will help ensure HHSC has the most current information.

-If I hire a person who is certified to conduct DIDs for another LIDDA or SSLC do I have to do anything?
+18. If I hire or contract with a person who is certified to conduct DIDs for another LIDDA or SSLC do I have to do anything?

-Yes, in accordance with rules effective November 15, 2015, you must submit documentation to DADS requesting certification for the certified authorized provider to conduct DIDs on your behalf.
+Yes, you must submit documentation to HHSC requesting certification for the Certified Authorized Provider to conduct DIDs on your behalf.